twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Underlines text in `TFONTTESTFORM`.
 Default is off.

 ### Reg
 Many people and companies provided registration keys for various versions to crack the program.
-The **Clr** button in `TABOUTDIALOG` (see **RC Data in the executable file** below) will remove the registration information.
+The **Clr** button in `TABOUTDIALOG` (see **RC Data in the executable file** below) will display the prompt stating the user to remove the registration information.
 * **V5D#** – The # at the end is a numerical string.
 In registered copies, it thanks the user for registering, adds the user name to the title bar (version 6.0 & above) and removes the **Register** button in `TTIPOFTHEDAYFORM` (version 1.0 until 6.5), **Buy** menu and the **Register** item on the Help menu and adds the **Developer Tools** menu (version 12.0) if it is shown.

 ### Themes (version 3.0 until 6.5)